TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 10/Hebrews 10.14.md

 ---

-For by one offering he hath perfected for ever them that are sanctified.
+For by one offering he has perfected forever those who are being sanctified.